 Data from the first part of this study were announced in 2011.
-The interim data announced today are from the second part of the ongoing Phase 2 randomized, double-blind, placebo-controlled study.
+The interim data announced this month are from the second part of the ongoing Phase 2 randomized, double-blind, placebo-controlled study.
 This part of the study enrolled 108 people with CF ages 18 and older with one or two copies of the F508del mutation who were divided into five treatment groups of approximately 20 patients each.
 Three groups of homozygous patients were randomized to receive VX-809 alone (200mg, 400mg or 600mg) for 28 days and then in combination with KALYDECO (250mg) for an additional 28 days.
-One group of heterozygous patients is receiving VX-809 alone (600mg) for 28 days and then in combination with KALYDECO (250mg) for an additional 28 days.
+One group of heterozygous patients received VX-809 alone (600mg) for 28 days and then in combination with KALYDECO (250mg) for an additional 28 days.
+The improvements in lung function were primarily observed following the addition of KALYDECO from Day 28 and maintained through Day 56.
 The placebo group includes both homozygous and heterozygous patients.